smbek/terraform-aws-s3_static_web/README.md

   zone_id = ""

   ```
-  # In my code provided simple restaurant menu in index.html and error.html you can upload your own index.html manually from S3 bucket.
+  # In my code provided simple restaurant menu in index.html and error.html you have to provide your own index.html and error.html